 Once again, we’re back with another Cats blog post just for you, our dearest globetrotters.
 Our aim in all these things we love to do for you is to ensure that you can live the real Porto city experience, the authentic way, none of the superficial touristy stuff!!

 Our passion for the past 15 years has been to transform tourists into TRUE TRAVELERS (also read 15 things to do in Porto).
 However, we do understand that while the true Porto experience is the way to go, we can still get carried away with buying little touristy trinkets that everyone loves to take home!
-That’s why we’ve put together a little post about the top products to take home with ya!
+But what to buy in Oporto?
+Where to buy tiles?… That’s why we’ve put together a little post about the top products to take home with ya!
 Aren’t we thoughtful?

 What we actually strive for is that you guys become one with our city.
 Some people just pass through places, take the typical touristy selfie, and off they go, without taking in every possible thing the new city and culture has to offer.
 Not you guys!!
 There’s sooo much more to traveling than that.
 You guys are gonna revel in the essence of everything that is Porto.